Introduction To Junior Neurology Clerkship

 h.
 Meaning of "brain death"

 1. The breakdown for the Neurology Clerkship is as follows: 55% of your grade will come from your clinical evaluation; 30% percent from your Shelf exam; 10% from your Standardized Patient Exam; and 5% from your Mid-Block Evaluation, Patient Logs, Clinic Log, and other required assignments.
-You must achieve a score of 61 or above on the Shelf exam in order to pass the clerkship and a 75 or above to be eligible for Honors.

 2. At orientation, you will be given a mid-block evaluation that is to be returned to the program coordinator at the end of week two.
 At the end of the clerkship, a clinical evaluation will be generated through the E-value system and completed by your preceptor/s and resident/s.
 The clinical evaluation includes assessment of your clinical work, punctuality, reliability, effort, enthusiasm, interactions with others, completeness of history and exam, written notes and medical knowledge.